Originate/guide/android/README.md

-# Originate Android Stack Guidelines
+# Originate Guides - Android Stack

 Welcome to Originate's Android stack guidelines.
 This is intended to be a living document that captures our collective Android knowledge here at Originate.